FOSSEE/online_test/README.rst

 * **Install redis server**

   Redis is required for celery.
-Celery runs in background for regrading the papers.
+Celery runs a background task to re-evaluate the submissions.

   ::